Foreclosure Diversion Program Information for Potential Mediators

 All persons eligible to be certified as mediators in the FDP shall:

-- Be educated and experienced in the professions of law, accounting, banking, or mediation; have work experience that includes foreclosures, credit and collections work; or have done work on behalf of creditors or debtors in actions to collect on mortgages, notes, or debts;
+- Be educated and experienced in the professions of law, real estate, accounting, banking, or mediation; have work experience that includes foreclosures, credit and collections work; or have done work on behalf of creditors or debtors in actions to collect on mortgages, notes, or debts;

 - Have successfully completed orientation provided by the Foreclosure Diversion Program;